Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 - Pressure from peers through breaking norms, perhaps even losing of authority in consensus due to this.
   Peer reputation in computer networks, and here also in human ones.
 - Sometimes social pressures are healthy for the system, sometimes toxic depending on point of view and who benefits!
-- In monero "run your own node" culture helps keep it decentralized.<br/>
+- In monero "run your own node" culture helps keep it decentralized.<br />
   Bitcoin big block wars show social pressures help decide the canonical forks.
 - Normalizing MEV for the profit of middlemen, providing extraction services in the worst case.